eyanoapp/opensigl/docs/en/stock-management/movement.shipments.md

    1. **Mark as Delivered** - This will change the status of the shipment to *delivered*.
 This does NOT mean that stock entry has been performed at the destination depot.
 Chosing this option means that the shipment has been received but not unpacked.

    2. **Enter stock for this shipment** -
    Selecting this option will take the user to Stock Entry page for the shipment with all the relevant information set up for easy approval.
-Note that marking the item as *delivered* can be skipped if the shipment has already been unpacked when the stock entry into BHIMA is ready to be done.
+Note that marking the item as *delivered* can be skipped if the shipment has already been unpacked when the stock entry into OpenSIGL is ready to be done.

 Note at this point, if the Stock Entry is approved with all items received, the shipment will automatically be closed (marked "Complete").
 However, if any items are missing or lost due to damage, the shipment status will be marked as "Partial".
 It can remain in the "partial" state as appropriate, but it can be manually closed (via the action menu after the stock exit).

 ### Creating Shipments with Containers

 The examples above assume that all items in a shipment will be sent in one container.
-BHIMA also supports breaking a shipment into multiple separate containers.
+OpenSIGL also supports breaking a shipment into multiple separate containers.
 There are additional controls on the interface to create shipments to support this.
 For example:
 <img src="./images/shipment-containers.png" alt="Create a shipment with containers" width="100%">